Momentum-Team-13/react-slideshow-racheldk/Notes.md

 ## Research
 [x] materialize library (maybe use this time?)
 [ ] props
-[ ]

 from class:
 - 2 states: no selected dev (show list) and selected dev
 - put this state on App
-- when state changes, react rerenders the component and UI changes accordinly. so you're only ever looking at one state at a time
+- when state changes, react rerenders the component and UI changes accordingly. so you're only ever looking at one state at a time

 - app.js "data" holds onto the json, so will give us an array